MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Drag and Drop/example.md

 ### method on-drag-data-received

 This handler is called when the `drag-data-get` handler is finished preparing the data.
+Now we can get the data out and change the destination widgets with that data.

 ```
 method on-drag-data-received (